Best Of17 min read

 Q: Are there project management tools specifically built for construction?

 A: Yes — platforms like Procore, Buildertrend, and CoConstruct are purpose-built for construction.
 This guide focuses on general project management tools that construction teams use successfully, often because they're cheaper and more flexible.
-If you need native RFI tracking, submittal logs, and bid management baked in from day one, a dedicated construction platform might be the better long-term call.
-That said, plenty of mid-size GCs running $10-50M in annual volume operate entirely on general tools like the ones listed here.
+If you need native RFI tracking, submittal logs, and bid management baked in from day one, a dedicated construction platform might be better long-term.
+That said, plenty of mid-size GCs running $10-50M in annual volume operate entirely on general tools like these.

 Q: Can I use these tools to manage subcontractors?

 A: Most of them, yes.
-Monday, ClickUp, Asana, and Teamwork all allow you to invite external collaborators.
-The key thing to check is whether they charge per guest user — Teamwork offers free client seats, while others charge at reduced rates for guests.
-Worth doing the math before you commit.
+Monday, ClickUp, Asana, and Teamwork all let you invite external collaborators.
+The key thing to check is whether they charge per guest user — Teamwork offers free client seats, while others charge reduced rates for guests.
+Do the math before you decide.

 Q: What's the minimum I should spend on project management software for a construction team?